Home visit: 100% plant-based superfood recipes

-- Flavor your cream with whatever you like – we chose thyme, but you can make it savory or sweet.
+- Flavour your cream with whatever you like – we chose thyme, but you can make it savoury or sweet.
 From mustard seeds to vanilla, get creative!

 - Store the cream in a sealed container in the fridge – it will last for about five days.